MuellerMarvin/RayTracer-in-CSharp/README.md

 An implementation of a simple Raytracer in C#, loosely following the guidance of http://raytracing.github.io.

-# Where to try it easily ?
+# Want to try it out ?

 There is a simple demo that can be found in the releases section: https://github.com/MuellerMarvin/RayTracer-in-CSharp/releases/tag/0.0.1